-The weather’s warming up and the festive season is upon us.
-Avoid the question of ‘what should we bring?’ to Christmas gatherings and surprise your friends and family with an Insta-worthy grazing board.
+The weather’s warming up and the social invitations are coming in hot too.
+Avoid the question of ‘what should we bring?’ and surprise your friends and family with an Insta-worthy grazing board.

 These step-by-step tips will help you create a beautiful platter that will knock their socks off!